 - In line the Jesuit mission of Saint Joseph’s University, your service work will engage you with a particular marginalized population such as men and women who are homeless, people who are economically poor, adults with mental or physical disabilities, the elderly or children attending inner-city schools.

 - All Saint Joseph’s students are required to take a English, First Year Seminar, Philosophy and Social Science course.
 You can choose to take one of these courses as a service-learning class (in a small setting with lots of support) or without the service-learning requirement.
-In Fall 2013, there are also special course sections desingated for Education majors and a General Chemistry: Service-Learning for Science majors.
+There is also a special course section desingated for Education majors.

 - Students attend class two or three times a week and volunteer weekly for three hours for both the fall and spring semesters.

 - Students volunteer with at least one other person in their class on the same day and at the same time, at the same site for the entire academic year, such as every Monday from 3:00pm-6:00pm at Project HOME’s Kairos House.

 - All service-learning placements are valuable learning experiences.
 Freshmen have the opportunity to review all possible placement sites and report three preferences.
 While we try to honor student preference, placement occurs with both agency and student’s scheduling compatibility.

 - Most of the placement sites are urban sites located in inner-city Philadelphia.
 Many of these agencies have worked with the Saint Joseph’s University Service-Learning Program for the past fifteen years and are committed to the care of our students.

 - We provide transportation to most placement sites through the student use of our service-learning vehicles.
 Students can walk or take public transportation to placement sites close to campus.
 Bus tokens are provided.